Twins vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has collected 55 hits with 10 doubles, a triple, six home runs and nine walks.
-He has driven in 17 runs with 12 stolen bases.
+- Estrada has 56 hits with 11 doubles, a triple, six home runs, nine walks and 17 RBI.
+He's also stolen 12 bases.

-- Estrada has recorded a base hit in seven straight games.
-During his last 10 outings he is batting .214 with three doubles, a triple, a walk and three RBI.
+- Estrada hopes to build on an eight-game hitting streak in this matchup.
+In his last 10 games he is hitting .233 with four doubles, a triple, a walk and three RBI.

 Estrada Recent Games